 I have already given my thoughts and book suggestions for getting the story written, but, obviously, there is more to learn.
 There is a deep connection between the fear of writing and good writing.
 Honestly, there should be a copy of “The Courage to Write” by Ralph Keyes (Henry Holt and Company, New York 1995) in the starter pack of every writer.
 You didn’t get the starter pack?
 Neither did I, but I did find the book at my local library.
 (And just in time.)

-The book is at first a warm hand telling you all is well, and your fears are perfectly normal and–more importantly–useful, then there are a ton of examples of writers finagling their way around their fears to produce words of worth.
+The book is at first a warm hand holding yours, telling you all is well, your fears are perfectly normal, and–more importantly–useful, then there are a ton of examples of writers finagling their way around their fears to produce words of worth.
 (And writers are pretty creative when it comes to finding a comfortable way to write.
 Prepare to be shocked and amazed!)
 If you find you are lacking the courage to put your work out there, please seek out this book before giving up on yourself.

 “Trying to deny, avoid, numb, or eradicate the fear of writing is neither possible nor desirable.
 Anxiety is not only an inevitable part of the writing process but a necessary part.
 If you’re not scared, you’re not writing.
 No message in this book is more important.
 A state of anxiety is the writer’s natural habitat.”